 With the assumption that federal fund apportionments will continue to remain flat and a steady or increasing request for additional credits will continue, there is an expectation for the available balance of toll credits to accrue over the next 10 years.
-With new credits outpacing usage, New n.
-Maintaining the Federal Aid Highway System

-Jersey expects to have sufficient toll credits to continue to utilize the soft match of federal funds over the entire 10-year plan.
+With new credits outpacing usage, New Jersey expects to have sufficient toll credits to continue to utilize the soft match of federal funds over the entire 10-year plan.